Why Chinese players are so good at table tennis? Are there any secrets to that?

 Did you know that there are at least 44 table tennis players in the Olympics were Chinese-born, with only 6 of them playing for China?

-For example, the pink country is the country that has Chinese born players in the National Team.
+For example, the pink country is the country that has Chinese-born players in the National Team.

-In the Olympic, each country can only have a maximum of 6 players.
+In the Olympics, each country can only have a maximum of 6 players.
 Here you can see, that the presence of Chinese players not only in China mainland but also in many other countries.